tobixen/thrash-protect/README.rst

 slightly degraded instead of completely thrashed (until the rogue process ends or gets killed by the oom killer).

-There commit rate has been fairly low during the last few years - for the very simple reason that it seems to work well enough.
+The commit rate has been fairly low during the last few years - for the very simple reason that it seems to work well enough.

 Problem